5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **Con**: Doesn't support Location Services

 > [!NOTE]
+>
-> By default, `AirportItlw.kext` is used since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
+> My config uses `AirportItlw.kext` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
 Currently, AirportItlwm kexts for macOS Monterey, Ventura and Sonoma are included.
-My `itlwm.kext` is a slimmed-down version only containing the firmware for the Intel AC 9560 (1,5 MB instead of 16,1 MB).
+My `itlwm.kext` is a slimmed-down version only containing the firmware for the Intel AC-9560 (1,5 MB instead of 16,1 MB).
 If you want to use itlwm, disable AirportItlwm (all variants) and enable itlwm in the config.plist instead.
 Next, download the Helipad app, run it and add it to "Login Items" (in System Settings) so that it starts automatically with macOS.

 #### Enabling Hibernation
 - In config.plist: